Ma Mary: ...Don't be ridiculous.

 - In the Season 1 Finale, Joe pats Gerry on the back as they watch a news broadcast on the aftermath of a bombing on television.

 - While usually strict and overbearing, Mary comforts Erin after her date stands her up for the prom, and calls on James to go with Erin.

 - In the season 2 finale, James tells the girls that he's leaving Derry to go back to London with his mother.
 Michelle follows him and chews him out for it, saying that his mother will let him down and she only wants him back for "free labour".
 When James bites back and says he never belonged in Derry, Michelle disagrees.

 - At the beginning of one episode, Erin is in tears as she stares at a photograph of her grandfather, talking about how she can't believe he's gone forever and that she shouldn't have to sit the exam the girls are desperately studying for.
 Eventually it turns out she's talking about the dog her grandfather's holding in the picture, Toto.

 - In 2.02, Sister Michael announces that one of the teachers has left to continue her "missionary work, educating the heathen inhabitants of a primitive and savage place."
 Her assistant notes that the missionary work is a teaching post in Belfast.
 Sister Michael's response?
 "Precisely."

-- Beauty Is Bad: James' mother is a glamorous lady who was apparently well-known among her peers for her impeccable eyebrows.
+- James' mother is a glamorous lady who was apparently well-known among her peers for her impeccable eyebrows.
 Sarah makes note that they're enviable as ever, but her perfectly chic façade belies a pathetic and negligent parent.

 - Berserk Button: Don't mention Maureen Malarkey around Granda Joe.